11DE784A/11DE784A.github.io/_posts/2024-09-02-thinking-about-spacetime-symmetries-in-field-theory.markdown

 In physics, fields are thought of as functions on spacetime that carry indices which determine how they transform under symmetries.
-But a cleaner, more satisfying way to think about fields is to think differential geometrically: of spacetime as a [differentiable manifold](https://en.wikipedia.org/wiki/Differentiable_manifold), fields as [sections](https://en.wikipedia.org/wiki/Section_(fiber_bundle)) of [vector bundles](https://en.wikipedia.org/wiki/Vector_bundle), and spacetime
+But a cleaner, more satisfying way to think about fields is to think differential geometrically --- of spacetime as a [differentiable manifold](https://en.wikipedia.org/wiki/Differentiable_manifold), fields as [sections](https://en.wikipedia.org/wiki/Section_(fiber_bundle)) of [vector bundles](https://en.wikipedia.org/wiki/Vector_bundle), and spacetime